Eastern Oregon University > Writing Center > Meeting with a Writing Tutor

 Asynchronous Online Writing Tutors

-The EOU Writing Center also offers asynchronous online tutoring through eTutoring for EOU students who are unable to meet with a tutor on campus or remotely via video conferencing.
+The EOU Writing Center also offers synchronous online tutoring, which is the preferred method of tutoring for online EOU students.
+For EOU students who are unable to meet with a tutor on campus or remotely via video conferencing, asynchronous eTutoring is available.

 For Graduate Students Only